Ian Garrow

 Ian Grant Garrow DSO (24 August 1908 - 28 March 1976) was a British army officer with the Seaforth Highlanders of the Highland Light Infantry.
 During World War II, he was stranded in France when the British army withdrew in the Dunkirk evacuation in June 1940.
 He made his way on foot to Marseille.
 Rather than attempting to continue on to neutral Spain, he stayed in Marseille and founded what became known as the Pat O'Leary Line which was dedicated to helping Allied soldiers and airmen escape Nazi-occupied France.

 Garrow was arrested by the Vichy French police in October 1941 and imprisoned.
 With help from the Pat Line he escaped in December 1942, was smuggled into Spain, and was flown back to Britain from Barcelona.
-He was honored with the Distinguished Service Order (DSO) by the British government.
+He was honoured with the Distinguished Service Order (DSO) by the British government.

 Early career

 Garrow, of Scottish ancestry, was born in South Africa in 1908.
 His father was a medical doctor and his mother was a nurse.
 The family moved to Glasgow in 1919.

 Garrow attended the Glasgow Academy, where he rose to the rank of cadet sergeant in the academy's officer training corps.
 He was commissioned a second lieutenant in the 9th Battalion of the Highland Light Infantry in the Territorial Army on 21 May 1930.
 He was promoted to lieutenant on 21 May 1933 and subsequently transferred to the Territorial Army Reserve of Officers, holding the rank of Lieutenant, on 9 June 1937.

-Michael Foot and Jimmy Langley described Garrow as "a tall dark-haired captain in the Seaforth Highlanders in his early twenties (sic), who spoke French with a noticeable Scots accent".
+M. R. D. Foot and Jimmy Langley described Garrow as "a tall dark-haired captain in the Seaforth Highlanders in his early twenties (sic), who spoke French with a noticeable Scots accent".